laravel/docs/upgrade.md

 	*
 	!.gitignore

-This directory will be used by the framework to store temporary optimization files like `compiled.php`, `routes.php`, `config.php`, and `services.json`.
+This directory should be writable, and will be used by the framework to store temporary optimization files like `compiled.php`, `routes.php`, `config.php`, and `services.json`.

 <a name="upgrade-5.0.16"></a>
 ## Upgrading To 5.0.16